-4.1 Scope for Starting ICS Balance Sheet
+4.1 Scope for starting ICS balance sheet

-- 18. The starting point of the ICS is the audited consolidated GAAP balance sheet of the insurance holding company of an insurance group or financial holding company of a financial conglomerate. - 19.
-Where an insurer does not prepare audited consolidated GAAP financials, statutory financial statements are aggregated to reflect the group level starting balance sheet. - 20.
-The audited GAAP balance sheet is split into two components: (1) entities that are insurers, and entities whose purpose is insurance related; and (2) non-insurance entities. - 21.
-The non-insurance entities are reported separately from insurance entities, on a GAAP basis, with the exceptions described below. - 22.
-The perimeter of the ICS calculation is defined as including all consolidated legal entities within the IAIG. - 23.
+- 32. The starting point of the ICS is the audited consolidated GAAP balance sheet of the insurance holding company of an insurance group or financial holding company of a financial conglomerate. - 33.
+Where an insurer does not prepare audited consolidated GAAP financials, statutory financial statements are aggregated to reflect the group level starting balance sheet. - 34.
+The audited GAAP balance sheet is split into two components: (1) entities that are insurers, and entities whose purpose is insurance related; and (2) non-insurance entities. - 35.
+The non-insurance entities are reported separately from insurance entities, on a GAAP basis, with the exceptions described below. - 36.
+The perimeter of the ICS calculation is defined as including all consolidated legal entities within the IAIG. - 37.
 The starting point to derive the balance sheet of the insurance group, prior to application of any MAV adjustments, is the consolidated GAAP balance sheet of the Head of the IAIG, as defined in ComFrame.
-For entities that do not have consolidated GAAP financials, see paragraph 29. - 24.
+For entities that do not have consolidated GAAP financials, see paragraph 43. - 38.
 For purposes of the ICS calculation, balance sheets are segregated into insurance related and non-insurance components.
 The insurance portion of the balance sheet is comprised of entities that meet the following definitions: - a.
 Insurer: Insurance legal entity or insurance group. - b.
 Insurance legal entity: A legal entity, including its branches, that is licensed to conduct insurance, regulated and subject to supervision. - c.
 Insurance related entities: Legal entities that mainly exist to support the operations of the insurer.
-This includes the top tier holding company of an IAIG if that entity does not have other material business. - 25.
+This includes the top tier holding company of an IAIG if that entity does not have other material business. - 39.
 Legal entities that comprise the consolidated GAAP balance sheet are further categorised according to the following definitions in order to apply certain accounting treatment that differs from GAAP as well as to derive a capital requirement for non-insurance components: - a.
-Insurer and insurance related entities: - b.
+Insurer and insurance related entities; - b.
 Regulated non-insurance financial entity; - c.
 Non-regulated non-insurance financial entity; and - d.
-Non-financial entity. - 26.
-The ICS follows GAAP accounting rules for consolidation accounting treatment except for the following:
+Non-financial entity. - 40.
+The ICS follows GAAP accounting rules for consolidation accounting treatment except for the following: - a.
+For insurer and insurance related entities that are determined under GAAP to be controlled as joint ventures10, a proportional consolidation method is used unless it is